 Water Buffalos are formidable mammals with sparse gray-black coats.
 Males carry enormous backward-curving, crescent-shaped horns stretching close to 1.5 metres long with deep ridges on their surface.
 Females are smaller in size and weight, but they also have horns, although they are proportionately smaller.

 The Water Buffalo is thought to have originated in Asia but has since been introduced to Australia, Africa, Europe and North America.

 Females Water Buffalos normally produce calves every other year, after a gestation of 9 to 11 months.
-Young bulls typically remain with maternal herds, which consist of around 30 buffalo, for three years after birth.
+Young bulls typically remain with maternal herds, which consist of around 30 buffalos, for three years after birth.
 They then go on to form small all-male herds.